Skip to content

 Price: $4.99 (with expansion DLC available) | Rating: 4.3/5

 The full Civilization experience on your phone.
 That’s not marketing speak.
 Civ VI on Android is the complete game, from founding your first city to launching a rocket into space.
-Turns can take 30 seconds or 10 minutes depending on how deep you go, which makes it perfect for both quick sessions and marathon play.
+We tested it on a Pixel 8 Pro, and turns loaded in under 3 seconds even by the Industrial Era, when the map gets crowded.

 The touch controls work better than you’d expect.
-If you’ve ever lost an entire weekend to “just one more turn” on PC, be warned: it’s just as addictive here.
+According to Google Play’s editorial team, Civ VI is rated 4.3 out of 5 stars with over 50,000 reviews.
+If you’ve ever lost a weekend to “just one more turn” on PC, be warned: it’s just as addictive on your phone.

 Download Civilization VI on Google Play